dimagi/commcare-hq/corehq/apps/analytics/README.md

 On the client side, [hubspot.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/static/analytix/js/hubspot.js) has functions to identify users and track events, but these are barely used.
 We do include a Hubspot-provided script that tracks basic usage (e.g., page visits) and also sets a cookie to identify the user (described [here](https://knowledge.hubspot.com/articles/kcs_article/reports/what-cookies-does-hubspot-set-in-a-visitor-s-browser) as the "hubspotutk" cookie).
 The server's form-sending code checks for this cookie and, if it isn't present, doesn't send forms.

-In addition to the event-based code, the `track_periodic_data` task runs nightly and sends a variety of non-event-based data to Hubspot and Kissmetrics (form submission count, mobile worker count, etc.).
+In addition to the event-based code, the `track_periodic_data` task runs nightly and sends a variety of aggregated data to Hubspot and Kissmetrics (form submission count, mobile worker count, etc.).

 #### Adding/Removing Hubspot properties